 Jim and his wife in their 36’ ‘true’ Trawler, spent $4,292 for 1,709-gallons of fuel and led our little group most of the way maintaining (best he

 could) a consistent 7- to 8-mph Looper speed, while keeping a watch trying not to get too far ahead of the rest of us.
 Jim’s total “boat & boat related”

 cost of cruising totaled $14,516.

-Terry’s final “boat and boat related expenses totaled $17,538.
-While Terry’s expenses were the highest, it still worked out to be only $52.50 a day
+s final “boat and boat related expenses totaled $17,538.
+While Terry’s expenses were the highest, it still worked out to be only $52.50 a day for the

 Mr. P made this voyage in a 48' twin engine cruiser.
 He cruised the same route, but took off a month early to visit relatives.
 His voyage was the

 most expensive of all.
 The 36-footers in our group averaged paying $10,224 in Marina fees for docking & hook-ups.
 My P in his 49-footer averaged

 paying $108.00 a night for a slip in a Marina with 50-Amp electric.
 He spent 309-nights in a marina at a cost exceeding $ 33,000.
 He also spent